Da Vinci - Coverage Requirements Discovery

 }

-Note: This query also presumes that all this information would be relevant to the CRD Server.
+Note: This query also presumes that all this information would be relevant to the CRD server in the decisions it needed to make.
 In practice, the service would only query the information needed to determine coverage requirements.
 Also, the service will only be able to query data where the scopes made available in the fhirAuthorization.scope permit the desired queries.

-The bundle uses a mixture of ‘read’ and ‘search’ operations to retrieve the relevant resources.
+The Batch bundle uses a mixture of read and search operations to retrieve the relevant resources.

 Query Batch Response